Luming-L/Project/macs2.md

 ```
 ChIP: tag size = 101 tags after filtering in alignment file: 48047
 CRTL: tag size = 101 tags after filtering in alignment file: 50783
-we have to scale the ChIP and control signals to the same depth.
-In this case, the number is 199583 for ChIP and 199867 for control, and the ratio between them is 199583/199867=.99858
+They will be used to scale the ChIP and control signals to the same depth.
 # Step 2: Decide the fragment length d
 # Step 3: Extend ChIP sample to get ChIP coverage track
 Step 4: Build local bias track from control